Select Your Cookie Preferences

 By establishing guidelines for screen time, social media usage, and online interactions, parents are able to set clear boundaries and help children maintain a healthy balance between online and offline activities.
 There is also a duty of care for parents and guardians themselves to demonstrate responsible online behaviour; being wary of the content they share and the wider implications of their digital footprint.
 Positive role models can help reinforce the importance of mindful online practices.

-How can Computeam help?
+How can Computeam Help?

 Digital citizenship is a crucial aspect of ICT in education.
 Equipping students with the skills and knowledge to use the internet safely is essential for their academic and personal growth.
 By fostering digital literacy, online safety, and ethical digital practices, educators and parents can help students to become responsible digital citizens.